Trade-off between predictive performance and FDR control for high-dimensional Gaussian model selection: Introduction.

 \subsection{Outline of the paper.}

 The rest of the paper is organized as follows.
 Section~\ref{Model_notation} introduces the Gaussian linear regression model and some notations.
 Section~\ref{main_results} contains theoretical results.
 Since an increase of the hyperparameter $K$ leads to a decrease of the FDR, it motivates the study of the FDR function in model selection with respect to $K$.
 As the FDR has an intractable expression, bounds are obtained when the variable order and the variance are known.
 We establish an exponential convergence rate of the FDR function when $K$ tends to infinity.
 The special case of orthogonal design matrix is studied to illustrate the main results.
-In Section~\ref{trade_off_fixed_collection}, an algorithm is proposed to calibrate the hyperparameter $K$ in the penalty function to get a convenient trade-off between FDR and PR controls.
+In Section~\ref{trade_off_fixed_collection}, an algorithm is proposed to calibrate the hyperparameter $K$ in the penalty function to achieve a suitable trade-off between FDR and PR controls.
 It is based on simultaneous evaluations of the prediction performance and the FDR of the models, which are calculated from properly chosen estimators of $\sigma^2$ and $\beta^*$.
-We then present a study to generalize our procedure in complete variable selection and we compare our algorithm with some existing variable selection procedures.
-Section~\ref{conclusion_FDR} contains conclusions and perspectives.
+We then present a study to generalize our procedure to non-ordered variable selection and we compare our algorithm with some existing variable selection procedures.
+Section~\ref{conclusion_FDR} contains a conclusion and a discussion of prospective work.
 In Section~\ref{proofs}, proofs of all the theoretical results are provided.
-Lastly, validations of the chosen estimators of $\sigma^2$ and $\beta^*$, of our algorithm to calibrate $K$ and of the considered alternatives to go towards the complete variable selection are proposed in Section~\ref{Proof_simulation} through an extensive simulation study with different parameters.
+Lastly, the simulation protocol considered in this paper is described in Section~\ref{simulation_protocol}.